A Top-Level View of Computer Function and Interconnection

 - Desired word on the address lines

-- Width determines the maximum possible memory capacity of the system
+- Width determines the maximum possible memory capacity of the system - Control Bus

 - Used to control the access and the use of the data and address lines